 Eventually, the pendulum swung back; a new JSC Director wanted to do a big oral history project.
 When those employed to carry it out went looking for documents so that they could research the careers of the people they meant to interview, the folks who had hired me magically produced the JSC History collection out of thin air.

-By then, I'd moved on, launching a freelance writing career that was to last a dozen years.
+By then, I'd moved on.
+After a brief (six-month) stint as editor of Star Date magazine, I launched a freelance writing career that was to last a dozen years.
 I'd be at it yet today, had it not been for another big turning point in my career (and, indeed, in my life).
 On 7 July 2007, a sleeping driver rammed my wife's car head-on on the highway a mile or so from our rural Flagstaff home, killing himself, his passengers, and my wife, and gravely injuring our daughter, who was four years old at the time.

 Despite massive brain damage and seven fractures scattered across her body, she's now a normal teenager, if such a thing exists.
 If you're going to be nearly killed in a car crash, do it at age four, when your brain can rewire itself and your bones can knit quickly.
 Though she needs special education help to overcome perceptual barriers, through hard work she routinely earns a place on the Honor Roll.
 She likes science and writing; next year, in fact, she's taking Honors Science and Honors English.